kasima/understanding-plasma/basic_concepts/merkle_tree.md

 ## Properties

-Merkle trees allow you to verify data at a leaf node efficiently.
+Merkle trees allow you to verify data at a leaf node efficiently through what's called a _proof of inclusion_.

 Say you have the root hash.
 To verify the data at a leaf node provided to you, you only need the sibling hashes of the branch path to get to the root: